almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 [mentioned below](/projects/christmas-light-show/faq#where-can-i-find-out-more-information-or-ask-questions)
 was used to locate the best frequency based on the area.

+#### Raspberry Pi

+The Falcon Pi Player is installed on the Raspberry Pi.
+The Rasberry Pi controls the relays, which in turn controls all of the lights.
+The Pi controls each of the 24 channels of relays via the GPIO pins that it has.

 #### Solid State Relays

 All of the relays are Solid State Relays (SSR).
 SSRs are used because they have no mechanical or moving